Garbage, Recycling, Composting

 If your waste was not collected, please see the following list for possible reasons:

-- Collection schedule delays (due to a holiday or unforeseen circumstances).
-Download the Recycle Coach app for updates
+- Collection schedule delays due to a holiday or unforeseen circumstance.
+Check the City Facebook page for updates.

 If none of the reasons above apply, please contact the contracted collector.

-For curbside collection issues, please call the contracted collector:
+For garbage collection issues, please call the contracted collector:

 Contracted Waste Collector: